qurle/bind-to-variables/readme.md

 ## **How it works**

-Plugin iterates over compoentns in selection, and binding it width and height to equal local variables.
+Plugin iterates over components in selection, and binding it width and height to equal local variables.

 ## **Problem?
 Idea?
 Kind words?**